baloise-incubator/cc2024_BlaBlaSpotify/README.md

 1. Create one final stream, where User can switch between Blabla and Music
 1. Automatic switching to Blabla-Stream, when blabla is broadcasted
 1. Smooth Transitions (Wait with Blabla until song has ended, or Smooth Fade-out/in)
+2. PowerPoint Slides
+2. ----- up to here happened in the CodeCamp in Emmetten -----
+1. Deployment to Incubator
-1. Nice UI for Spotify (Playlists, Artists, Skip Button, Login etc.)
+2. Nice UI for Spotify (Playlists, Artists, Skip Button, Login etc.)
+3. Display current song/Playlist/Blabla-Epiosode
-1. Radio station selectable from 50'000 stations
+1. Radio station selectable from 50'000 stations (-> not possible due to lack of meta data)
 1. Go-Mobile: PWA
 1. Android/iOS app
+2. Mix Music from station 1 with Blabla from station 2
+3. Mix Music from station 1 with Spotify during the Blabla episodes
+4. Be millionaire and love-your-live!

 # Try it out
 <link here>